With proper care and maintenance, the natural teeth that you have in your mouth will last a lifetime.

 It is normal for there to be some mild discomfort and pain after a tooth extraction and when the anaesthetic wears off.

-Follow the tips provided and you should not have to seek any further dental assistance.
+Follow the tips provided by your dentist and you should not have to seek any further dental assistance.

 - You feel sick and the need to vomit